Thank you for visiting my website. I’m Olivia, a PhD candidate at UC San Diego’s Rady School of Management.

 I study how individuals regulate their own and others' emotions in the workplace.
 These skills are essential for effective leadership, resolving conflict, and building high-quality connections in organizations.
-I use a multi-method approach including interventions, physiological measures, repeated-measure field studies, behavioral coding, and real-time continuous assessment during conversations.
+I use a multi-method approach including interventions, physiological measures, repeated-measures field studies, behavioral coding, and real-time continuous assessment during conversations.

 AOM’s MOC Best Symposium Award 2024